Forced to drop medical aid focuses on living without insurance.

 And yet for us at Our Green Home, dropping all medical insurance turned out to be a profoundly positive step.
 Let me explain.

 Gradually peace came to our hearts and we decided to take the plunge but with a proviso.
-We were going to vigorously apply our minds to the precepts of better health, and set aside a sinking-fund.
+We were going to vigorously apply our minds to the precepts of better health; and set aside a sinking-fund.
 Many thought we were crazy.
-Others called us fanatics; my cousin said I had become a food snob.
+Others called us fanatics; my relative said I had become a food snob.